Lone-Star-CyFair/Lone-Star-CyFair.github.io/articles/intro/index4.md

 		print("A. This is option A")
 		print("B. This is option B")
 		print("C. This is option C")
-<figcaption class="span">Notice the empty paranthesis after `test`.
+<figcaption markdown="span">Notice the empty paranthesis after `test`.
 This means the function takes no arguments.</figcaption>

 As you can see, there is no explicit return value.
 However, by default, this function will return the special `None` value, as you can see: